k7f/ascesis/README.md

 If the addition operator was missing between rule expressions, then their syntactic concatenation would be interpreted as _multiplication_ of corresponding polynomials.
-However, when two thin arrow rules are used for defining a single-arrow structure, the result of their multiplication is the same as the result of addition.
+Note, however, that when two thin arrow rules are used for defining a single-arrow structure, the result of their multiplication is the same as the result of addition.
 For example, next fragment will be interpreted as the same arrow as above (for brevity, here defined directly in `Main`),

 ```rust
 ces Main { { a -> b } { b <- a } }